This Is Tom Jones

-This Is Tom Jones was a British Associated Television variety series starring Tom Jones.
+This Is Tom Jones is a British Associated Television variety series presented by Tom Jones.
 It was exported to the United States by ITC Entertainment and networked there by the American Broadcasting Company.
 The series ran between 1969 and 1971 to total 65 colour episodes.
 Jones was nominated for a Golden Globe Award for "Best Actor in a Television Series - Musical or Comedy" in 1969.
 The series also featured comedy sketches by the Ace Trucking Company improvisational group, featuring Fred Willard and Patti Deutsch, among others.

 Guest appearances

 The show featured guest appearances by many top actors, comedians and singers of the time, including The Who, Nancy Sinatra, Shirley Bassey, Mary Hopkin, Peter Sellers, Liza Minnelli, Janis Joplin, Cher, Dusty Springfield, Sérgio Mendes, Ella Fitzgerald, Stevie Wonder, The 5th Dimension, Bob Hope, and Herman's Hermits.